anoblet/docs/delay-render.md

-### How to delay rendering untill actions are taken
+### How to delay rendering until a promise is resolved

 ```js
 class MyClass extends LitElement() {